shreyanshi28/ResumeBuilder/README.md

 If the library pdfkit shows error.
 Download the .exe file of "wkhtmltopdf" from https://wkhtmltopdf.org/downloads.html .
 Save the file on defualt path.
 If you change the location, edit it on code app.py

+Contributions :

 Front end of form page, help page and choice page by Riya Sharma : github.com/riya-007

 Front end of all 3 templates by Samriddhi Shukla : github.com/sam-810

+Complete back end and rest of front end done by me (Shreyanshi Singh)